Learn

 Start reviewing language materials in context

-If your language learning does not fit neatly into isolated cards, RepeatFlow gives it a review schedule.
+If your language learning does not fit neatly into isolated cards, RepeatFlow gives the source Material a Review schedule.

 Save lessons, articles, videos, notes, PDFs, links, and cards as Materials.
 Review them on a spaced plan.
 See your future load.
 Recover when you fall behind.